elisa-lj11/tdf-fa25-elisa-lupin-jimenez/README.md

 *This is 16x16 and still looks like a potato instead of a dog*

 We went back to the drawing board and looked into other APIs that could give us a live feed of data to modulate our visual board.
-After exploring the OpenMeteo API more, we discovered that they offered a [live data feed of localized marine weather](https://open-meteo.com/en/docs/marine-weather-api) in addition to general weather.
+After exploring the Open-Meteo API more, we discovered that they offered a [live data feed of localized marine weather](https://open-meteo.com/en/docs/marine-weather-api) in addition to general weather.
 We were inspired to use this wave feed to create a ripple effect on our screen that demonstrates wave period, direction, height, sea level height (for tides), and surface water temperature.
 We also explored a side-view versus a top-down view.

 <img width="600" alt="" src="/assets/oct12-18/open-meteo-wave-api-online.png">